zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\big( \nabla^2 + k^2(\omega) \big) \bm{E}(\bm{r}, \omega) = 0.
 $$

 We have previously solved this equation by expanding it in Cartesian coordinates.
 That allowed us to separate a single vector equation into three scalar equations, which could then be solved individually.
-While this leads to a convenient (plane wave) representation of the incident field, it is a poor fit for the scattered field, since the latter takes the form of a spherical wave in the far zone.
+While this leads to a convenient (plane wave) representation of the incident field, it is a poor fit for the scattered field, since the latter takes the form of a spherical wave in the radiation zone.
 In addition, the geometry of the scatterer suggests that we should exploit the spherical symmetry of the problem in some way.

 Equation 17.1 can be written in yet another way.
 Recall (c.f.
 Equation 9.19) that we can express the electric field \\(\bm{E}\\) in terms of the vector potential \\(\bm{A}\\) and the scalar potential \\(\phi\\)